U.S. SEC charges China affiliates of top accounting firms

 Reuters reported last month that the U.S. auditor watchdog, the Public Company Accounting Oversight Board, had completed observations of Chinese inspections of auditors and expressed optimism about talks over access to audit documents.

-PCAOB spokeswoman Colleen Brennan said on Monday the agency met with China regulators in Washington in the last week of November.

-In a statement, PCAOB Chairman James Doty said his agency's negotiations are proceeding on a separate track from the SEC.
+In a statement on Monday, PCAOB Chairman James Doty said his agency's negotiations are proceeding on a separate track from the SEC.

 If the agency's efforts don't lead to an agreement, "then we will need to consider other alternatives," Doty said.

-(Reporting by Aruna Viswanatha in Washington and Dena Aubin in New York; Editing by Jeffrey Benkoe, Nick Zieminski and David Gregorio)
+(Reporting by Aruna Viswanatha in Washington and Dena Aubin in New York; Editing by Jeffrey Benkoe and David Gregorio)

 SINGAPORE Oil rose on Tuesday, supported by an OPEC-led effort to cut output, but rising production elsewhere kept prices within the narrow range that has contained them so far this year.